chainguard-dev/edu/content/chainguard/chainguard-images/videos/digestabot.md

 ---
-title: "Keep your Chainguard Images up to date with digestabot"
+title: "Keep your Chainguard Images Up to Date with digestabot"
 linktitle: "Up-to-date Images with Digestabot"
 lead: ""
-description: "This video explains how to use digesabot, a free GitHub action we created to make it easier for public users to keep their Chainguard Images fresh."
+description: "This video explains how to use digestabot, a free GitHub action we created to make it easier for public users to keep their Chainguard Images fresh."
 type: "article"
 date: 2024-02-07T15:21:01+00:00
-lastmod: 2024-02-08T15:21:01+00:00
+lastmod: 2024-12-12T15:21:01+00:00
 draft: false
 images: []
 menu: